se4ai2324-uniba/MusicExpress/src/api/README.md

 # API

-To produce the API for our system we used:
+To produce the API for our system we used **FastAPI**.

-- **FastAPI**: a modern, fast (high-performance), web framework for building APIs with Python 3.7+ based on standard Python type hints.

 ## FastAPI

-FastAPI is employed in the [main](main.py) in which, after initializing the FastAPI framework, we create endpoints for our system functionalities, such as:
+**FastAPI** is a modern, fast (high-performance), web framework for building APIs with Python 3.7+ based on standard Python type hint.
+This tool is employed in the [main](main.py) in which, after initializing the FastAPI framework, we create endpoints for our system functionalities, such as:

 - data extraction,
 - music recommendations.